Standard 4 - Education Agents

 - Staff in the Centre for University Partnerships or at the partner provider should file the new Agent Agreement on the agent’s file.

-- If the University or Coordinator, International Student Recruitment believes or suspects that an agent has engaged in unprofessional conduct, the Director, Partnerships and Commercial Engagements or partner provider may write to and forward the Agent Warning Letter to the agent.
+- If the University or Coordinator, International Student Recruitment believes or suspects that an agent has engaged in unprofessional conduct, the Academic Director, International Education or partner provider may write to and forward the Agent Warning Letter to the agent.

 - The agent must provide a written response within ten business days of the date of the letter as specified above in Item 1.
-An extension of time to provide a response may be provided at the discretion of the Director, Partnerships and Commercial Engagements.
+An extension of time to provide a response may be provided at the discretion of the Academic Director, International Education.

-- After ten business days from the date of the letter as referred to in Item 1, or after the expiration of such further period as may have been granted as stated in Item 2, the Director, Partnerships and Commercial Engagements may consider the agent's performance in light of:
+- After ten business days from the date of the letter as referred to in Item 1, or after the expiration of such further period as may have been granted as stated in Item 2, the Academic Director, International Education may consider the agent's performance in light of:

 - the response of the agent to the letter referred to in Item 1;